uTensor/uTensor/src/uTensor/README.md

 It is better to thing about `uTensor::string` as an identifier rather than a string.

 #### TensorShape

 `TensorShape` is exactly that, it describes the shape of a tensor as well as some basic helper functions like how many elements represented by this shape. `TensorShape` is **a fixed size object**, at the moment it always has exactly 4 stored dimensions even when some are not used, and furthermore it does not have any virtual functions.

+`TensorShape` also as the ability to transform 2D, 3D, and 4D, indices into a linear index based on it's shape.
+This is super helpful when writing `FastOperators` as it is simple low-cost syntactic sugar that keeps pointer arithmetic clean.

 #### Quantization Primitives